segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 The most important calls you make with Segment are the Track and Identify calls.
 With the Track call, you can attribute actions on your site or app to individuals, and gain a better understanding of their activities, identity, and use patterns over time.

-When you use the Segment Identify call with the Track call, you can start to build a whole picture of a user's interactions with your systems, and help [reduce the number of Monthly Tracked Users](/docs/guides/usage-and-billing/mtus-and-throughput/) you are billed for.
+When you use the Segment Identify call with the Track call, you can start to build a complete picture of a user's interactions with your systems, and help [reduce the number of Monthly Tracked Users](/docs/guides/usage-and-billing/mtus-and-throughput/) you are billed for.

 ## AnonymousId generation

 The Segment libraries generate an `anonymousId` for each user, even before you Identify them.

 An `anonymousId` is a randomly generated 36 character string automatically assigned to a user on their first visit to your website or mobile application.
 You can use the `anonymousId` to link events performed by the user as they navigate around your website.
 When you track the `anonymousId` , you can attribute activities over multiple days to the same user by collecting all of the activities with that ID.
-If a user chooses to register for your site, or log in to your app,  you can Identify them, and still include their `anonymousId` in the event payload along with the new userId.
+If a user chooses to register for your site, or log in to your app,  you can Identify them, and still include their `anonymousId` in the event payload along with the new `userId`.

 > success ""
 > **Tip!** Only the Segment mobile and website libraries automatically generate an `anonymousId`.
 If you use Segment’s Server libraries, you must generate an `anonymousId` manually.
 It can be any pseudo-unique identifier, for example you might use a `sessionId` from a backend server.

 ## Identifying users

 Segment’s Identify method lets you link a user to their actions and record traits about them.
-It includes a unique User ID, and records any traits you know about them, such as their email address, name, and so on.
+It includes a unique User ID, and records any traits you know about them, such as their email address, and name.

 Segment recommends that you use a unique user identifier that won’t change for your `userId`, for example a database ID from your organization’s internal systems.
 (See below)